 - These headaches are not usually associated with nausea and can range from mild to severe.

 Although there are many other types of headaches, these are the most frequent.
-It is not unusual for someone to have two different types of headache.
+It is not unusual for someone to have more than one type of headache or for pre-existing headaches to get worse after brain injury.
 For certain headaches like migraine, a family history is common.
+It is possible for certain problems associated with brain injury to trigger or worsen headaches (like vision problems or sleep apnea).

 Most headaches are not dangerous.
 In the first few days after a concussion or head injury, a person should see a health care professional experienced in treating persons with brain injuries IF the following occurs:

-- You have nausea and/or vomiting with a headache.
+- There is nausea and/or vomiting with a headache.

-- You develop arm or leg weakness or problems speaking along with a headache.
+- Arm or leg weakness or problems speaking develop along with a headache.

 In the first few days after a head injury, doctors will often order a CT scan of your brain to make sure there is no bleeding in your head.
 After that, a brain scan or other test is rarely needed in order to diagnose a headache accurately.